Admissions Director Q&A: Kurt Ahlm of the University of Chicago Booth School of Business

 CA: What is the one area of your program that you wish applicants knew more about?

-Those students invited to interview can then set up their interview either on campus or with an alum.
-In either case, it will be a blind interview – meaning the interviewer does not have a sense, other than through the resume, of who that candidate is.
+Those students invited to interview can then set up their interview either on campus with an AF or in their part of the world with an alum.
+In either case, it will be a blind interview – meaning the interviewer has not read that candidate’s application, but has only seen his or her resume.
+That allows for great conversation to flow organically as the candidate and interviewer get to know one another.

-After the interview, the interviewer submits a report and the candidate’s file comes back in and goes through another phase of review, at this point through another director who has not seen the file before.
+After the interview, the interviewer submits a report and the candidate’s file goes through another phase of review, with another director who has not seen the file before.
 This director will then make a recommendation to admit, deny or send the file to be reviewed by committee.
-Those that go to committee are the ones that our entire team sees and evaluates as a group.
+Those applications sent to admit or deny get a final review from me, while the others are reviewed by me and the rest of the admissions committee.

 CA: How does your team approach the essay portion of the application specifically?
 What are you looking for as you read the essays?
 Are there common mistakes that applicants should try to avoid?
 One key thing they should keep in mind as they sit down to write them?